ryanwentzel/ryanlwentzel.com/collections/_articles/2025-02-07-on-anxiety.md

     alt: "An 1892 painting by George Inness titled 'The Lonely Farm, Nantucket'"
 highlight: true
 ---
-*I live with anxiety.
-It's been a constant companion for much of my life, as far back as I can remember, at least.
-This is an attempt to describe my **experience** of anxiety.*
+<small>*I live with anxiety.
+It's been a constant companion for most of my life, as far back as I can remember, at least.
+This is an attempt to describe my **experience** of it.*</small>

-\***
+---

 Sinuous body wrapping itself around my brain.
 Squeezing, tighter and tighter and...